 One good strike to her head.
 The idea bubbled to the surface of Kanna’s mind before she could censor it.
 One good strike to her head with all of my strength and I’ll be free.

 Kanna leaned in the direction of the bag.

 Won’t that…seriously injure her, though?

-She slid a few steps across the floor, then stopped when she realized that she was making some noise.
+She slid across the floor, then stopped when she realized that she was making some noise.
 She jerked her head towards Goda and looked to see if the woman had stirred at all.

 Goda’s eyes were closed.
 She was taking in long, deep breaths.
 And so Kanna inched closer and trained her eyes on the bag.

 As she moved, she studied the shape of the bat through the cloth of the satchel.
 It wasn’t very long, but she imagined a solid steel club didn’t need much length to be effective.
 It looked thick enough.